 Somehow, this beat-up phrase seemed to be the best fitting beginning to describe the start of our Vietnam trip.
 Mostly because we did arrive in Ho Chi Mingh City (also known as Saigon, and often abbreviated to HCMC) in the morning.

 The 9-hour flight from Munich with Thai Airways first brought us to Bangkok for a layover on our way to Saigon.
 After all the rave reviews I heard from people about the airline, I was looking forward to experience the excellent service everybody was referring to, but ended up being rather disappointed.
 Maybe my expectations were too high, or maybe I was just spoilt by all the years of business travel I had to do… The flight was ok, but the airline was not much to write home about.
 The crew, indeed, looked very stylish in their uniforms, made to resemble traditional Thai dresses, but the stewardess (or shall I be using the politically-correct “flight attendant“?) responsible for our section of the plane was either practicing her “European cool look“, or was constantly chewing on a bumble-bee, for the famous Thai hospitality did not register on her face once.
 The food was on the lower end of acceptable for Lufthansa (whose standards did drop dramatically over the years), and the crew was surprisingly stingy on drinks.
 We are not even talking alcohol here – just plain water was in amazingly short supply!… But I have to restrain myself here – I did not mean to start the notes about the Vietnam trip with bitching about Thai Airways, which in no way were meant to play the main role here.
 We were on vacation, and we were happy with everything!
 The plane arrived in Bangkok ahead of schedule, and the resulting 5-hour layover in a huge and modern airport filled to the brim with orchids and fancy shops brought with it nice coconut soup, and refreshing coffee.
-The atmosphere of vacation slowly started creeping in on us.
+The atmosphere of vacation slowly started setting in.

 Surprisingly, the one way Vietnam Airlines ticket to Ho Chi Minh City that I booked 3 months earlier on Expedia worked, and both, we and our luggage were checked in to our destination.
 Hats off to modern technology!
 Two hours after boarding the second plane in Bangkok we landed in the Socialist Republic of Vietnam.
-At first glance nothing about the place reminded of the scary Soviet times – people were smiling, the airport was big and modern (shame on you, St. Petersburg!…), nobody was marching around in grey uniforms, and even immigration officers acted friendly.
+At first glance nothing about the place reminded of the scary Soviet times – people were smiling, the airport was big and modern (shame on you again, St. Petersburg!…), nobody was marching around in grey uniforms, and even immigration officers acted friendly.

 Having successfully ditched about a dozen people offering us limo service and a comfortable luxury transfer to any part of town, we got a regular metered taxi, that quickly and easily delivered us to our destination – the local backpackers’ district in the heart of Saigon.
 The plan was to find accommodation, jump into a shower, and set off exploring the area.
 The first two places recommended by the trustworthy Lonely Planet were full, but one of a couple dozen others, located in the same alley did have a room.
 Nothing fancy, but it had a bed and a shower, and we did not have to climb ten flights of stairs to reach it.